- Guide Map

 Castle Couture, located directly behind Cinderella Castle, carries Disney Princess costumes and accessories -- including those of Snow White.
 There is no designated store for ride merchandise yet.

-Bon Jour Village Gifts is the new retail store in the Enchanted Forest section of New Fantasyland.
-For "Beauty and the Beast" fans, this is heaven because most of the merchandise is based on this Disney story.
+Bon Jour Village Gifts is in the Enchanted Forest section of Fantasyland.
+For "Beauty and the Beast" fans.
+This is heaven because most of the merchandise is based on this Disney story.
 Here, you'll find an increasing selection of goods, including Belle T-shirts for girls and women; Gaston's Tavern T-shirts for men; light-up castle goblets; gargoyle frames and candle holders; Jim Shore statues of Belle; and a collection of dishes and stemware and pillows inspired by the Be Our Guest restaurant.

 It is rumored that Shanghai Disneyland, which opens in 2015, will have its own version of the Seven Dwarfs Mine Train.